Multiobjective Test Problems with Degenerate Pareto Fronts

-2) The solution sets of OSP and ORMOS have a poor diversity on DPF1A compared with the results on DTLZ5($I$, $M$), and the other three algorithms can obtain fairly well results.
-On DPF2A, the performance of k-EMOSS and NCIE decrease slightly compared with the results on DPF1A, and OSP and ORMOS still cannot obtain diverse solution sets.
+2) The solution sets of OSP and IDBEA have a poor diversity on DPF1A compared with the results on DTLZ5($I$, $M$), and the other three algorithms can obtain fairly good results.
+On DPF2A, the performance of $\delta$-MOSS and NCIE decreases slightly compared with the results on DPF1A, and OSP and IDBEA still cannot obtain diverse solution sets.
 In addition, the results obtained by these algorithms on DPF1A and DPF2A are not as diverse as the results on DTLZ5($I$, $M$) since the relation between the redundant objectives and the essential objectives is mutually linearly correlated in DTLZ5($I$, $M$), linearly correlated (but not mutually linearly correlated) in DPF1A, and nonlinearly correlated in DPF2A.

-3) ORMOS fails to converge to the PF on DPF3A and DPF4A.
+3) IDBEA fails to converge to the PF on DPF3A and DPF4A.
 The other four methods can converge to the PF, but they fail to maintain the diversity of the solution set.
 These two test problems are harder than DPF1A and DPF2A since their redundant objectives exist implicitly whereas the redundant objectives of DPF1A and DPF2A exist explicitly.

 4) None of these algorithms can obtain good results on the degenerate part of the PF on DPF5A.
 We also show the parallel coordinate plot of the whole solution sets of these five algorithms in Fig.~\ref{fig:DPF5C}, from which we can see that a large number of the solutions obtained by $\delta$-MOSS do not converge to the PF.
 The objective value range of $\delta$-MOSS's solutions is approximately from $0$ to $3.5$, which is far from that of the PF (from $0$ to $1$).
-The value of the last objective for the degenerate part of DPF5's PF is larger than $0.5$.
-OSP has only one solution lie on the degenerate part of the PF as shown in Fig.~\ref{fig:comparison}(x).
-Even though k-EMOSS, NCIE and ORMOS can obtain some solutions that lie on the degenerate part of the PF on DPF5A, they fail to obtain diverse solutions in the non-degenerate part of the PF.
-It can be seen from Fig.~\ref{fig:DPF5C}(b), Fig.~\ref{fig:DPF5C}(c) and Fig.~\ref{fig:DPF5C}(e) that a large part of the PF is not overlaid with the solutions of k-EMOSS, NCIE and ORMOS.
+The value of the last objective for the degenerate part of DPF5A's PF is larger than $0.5$.
+OSP has only one individual lying on the degenerate part of the PF as shown in Fig.~\ref{fig:comparison}(w).
+Even though NCIE and IDBEA can obtain some solutions that lie on the degenerate part of the PF on DPF5A, they fail to obtain diverse solutions in the non-degenerate part of the PF.
+It can be seen from Fig.~\ref{fig:DPF5C}(b) and Fig.~\ref{fig:DPF5C}(e) that a large part of the PF is not covered by the solutions of NCIE and IDBEA.